JamyJones/jjdgdjf/msg.md

-How can i work with an html collection.
-I need access to each elementin it
+Can i set the style of an DOM element which hasn't been appended to the DoM yet